grafana/loki/production/README.md

 The Docker images for [Loki](https://hub.docker.com/r/grafana/loki/) and [Promtail](https://hub.docker.com/r/grafana/promtail/) are available on DockerHub.

 To test locally, we recommend using the `docker-compose.yaml` file in this directory.
-Docker starts containers for promtail, Loki, and Grafana.
+Docker starts containers for Promtail, Loki, and Grafana.

 1. Either `git clone` this repository locally and `cd loki/production`, or download a copy of the [docker-compose.yaml](docker-compose.yaml) locally.